 As a specialist home renovation company in Bath, we design kitchens and bathrooms, remodel properties and transform spaces to create beautiful homes.
-To help explain what a home renovation company does, we thought it helpful to write up this recent case study which illustrates the full range of our services.
+To help explain what a home renovation company does, we’ve produced this recent case study to illustrate the full range of our services.

 Home renovation company in bath

-In this case study, we transformed two neighbouring properties at the same time by extending both into their side returns.
+For this renovation, we transformed two neighbouring properties at the same time by extending both into their side returns.
 We’ve described progress on this project in monthly blogs, and use this final communication to tie everything together.

 Properties before Renovation

 The neighbours had similar requirements; in particular, to create an open-plan kitchen diner in the side return.
 They felt that a collaborative project would save money.
 In fact, this collaboration saved each side around £10000, largely through economy of labour.
 This was in addition to the 50% saving on our project management fee!

 Side Return Extensions

 Initially we produced eight concepts, using 3D visuals to show optional internal and external configurations with floorplans and electrical layouts.

 Our clients agreed on the common external appearance; glazed, side return extensions to a new boundary wall with three large roof lights each.
 With the internal walls removed, both would have a spacious open plan kitchen diner.
 The main difference internally was a separate utility room for one of the neighbours.
 The other neighbour preferred a large island, with washing machine integrated in the kitchen.

 We produced outline drawings for a pre-application to the Council.
 The planning officer confirmed that there were no obvious objections.
 However, we could not invoke permitted development rights because of the roof height exceeding 3m.
 So we had to send a full planning application for which approval was granted without issue.